 A one-story house or apartment may be more appropriate for your physical abilities for years to come.
 Financial problems are another reason why some consider reducing staff in old age.
 If you're already using your savings to pay for your home expenses every month, chances are you shouldn't be in that house.Stress from a lack of funds can compromise your mental, emotional and physical health.
 Your best bet is to find a housing payment that you can comfortably pay.

-When considering downsizing your home, it's also important to consider the climate in your area, as snow and ice can be dangerous to someone of any age.Reducing the size of your home is a great way to reduce monthly housing expenses because a smaller home usually means smaller monthly housing expenses.
-When you decide to downsize, you may need to rent a storage unit at a self-storage facility for a short time until you determine what to do with your belongings that won't have room in your new home.
+If your house causes more pain than pleasure, take a moment to consider what it would be like to live in a new place.The “aging in place” movement helps older people and disabled community members stay in their homes, and is perfect for those who would rather reduce their size to an accessible home than go to an assisted living facility.
+When looking for a new home, make sure it meets your physical and emotional needs, as well as your financial needs.
+It's also important to consider the climate in your area, as snow and ice can be dangerous to someone of any age.Reducing the size of your home is a great way to reduce monthly housing expenses because a smaller home usually means smaller monthly housing expenses.
+You may need to rent a storage unit at a self-storage facility for a short time until you determine what to do with your belongings that won't have room in your new home.